 By Laurie D. Morrissey

-Laurie D. Morrissey is a writer in Hopkinton, New Hampshire.
-The Outside Story is assigned and edited by Northern Woodlands magazine (www.northernwoodlands.org) and sponsored by the Wellborn Ecology Fund of the New Hampshire Charitable Foundation (firstname.lastname@example.org).
+Laurie D. Morrissey is a writer who lives in Hopkinton, New Hampshire.
+The illustration for this column was drawn by Adelaide Tyrol.
+The Outside Story is assigned and edited by Northern Woodlands magazine and sponsored by the Wellborn Ecology Fund of New Hampshire Charitable Foundation: www.nhcf.org.